Thirunallur, Aranthangi, Pudukkottai

 Thirunalur village consists of two villages namely South and North.
 In between these south north villages are the beautiful greenish fields of paddy owned by the villagers.

 River Agni flows south and north of the paddy fields. near the river, the auspicious Sri Pozhinjiyaman, who builds and protects the people of these villages, resides in the temple.
 He has incarnated as a powerful god of this region.
-Thirunalur also has Pozhinjiamman temple, Mariyamman and Ayyanar temples. to know more details about Thirunalur Pozinjiamman Temple click here.
+Thirunalur also has Pozhinjiamman temple, Mariyamman and Ayyatemples.